 Shifting to vote-by-mail—whether as a permanent change or temporary solution—has gained momentum as a fix to the current public health crisis’ effect on elections.
 With this option, all registered voters would be sent a ballot in the mail, no application (or excuse) required.

 In Pennsylvania, pending legislation would authorize all-mail voting, and the New Jersey governor has called for the same.
 Legislation in New York and Alaska would also direct certain elections to be conducted by mail, and Massachusetts has enacted legislation extending mail voting options to municipalities.
-Find more about these recent bills and others in this month’s Legislative Action Bulletin.

 On the federal level, Congress has passed The Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 This stimulus package will provide $400 million to states to prepare for and respond to the pandemic’s disruption of the 2020 election cycle—including promoting mail voting.
 States must go through a grant process to receive the funds.
 According to NCSL’s Senior Federal Affairs Counsel, Susan Frederick, it will be difficult for states to obtain subsequent election funding.